 Manufacturing in Denmark may be carried out in various ways.
 A foreign company may establish separate production facilities, either by building, acquiring or leasing such facilities, or having products manufactured by establishing contacts to existing producers of similar products in Denmark.
 Establishing production facilities in Denmark is most often done by establishing a Danish company (A/S or ApS) and letting the company acquire or lease such facilities.

 Service businesses in Denmark may be conducted through e.g. a distribution centre, a regional headquarters, or a shared services centre.
 Services are most often carried out through a Danish company, but can also be conducted via a branch or a representative office.

 SE company – the European company

 Denmark has fully implemented the EU rules regarding the European public limited company (SE company) for corporate purposes.
 The legal framework of the SE company is to a large degree subject to national company law.
 It is possible to change the nationality and place of residence of the company without liquidation and re-founding.

-A Danish company, A/S or ApS, can be established in three different ways
+A Danish company can be established in three different ways